amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

   // ...
 ```

-We change the `TodoService.get` to use http client.
-However, the component was responding to a Promise and the http.get returns an Observable.
+We change the `TodoService.get` to use HTTP client.
+However, the component was responding to a Promise, and the HTTP.get returns an Observable.
 So, let's change it.

-Change the getTodos method from the old one, to use this one that handles an observable.
+Change the getTodos method from the old one to use this one that handles an observable.

 ```ts src/app/todo/todo.component.ts
   getTodos(query = '') {